The market for car shampoos is huge and it seems like every week there is a new product coming out.

 Protein based soils and oils are commonly found in food, but not on a car (unless the car has paint protectant on it).

 This can be anything from a high quality car wax to a quick detailer with hydrophobic characteristics.

 If dish soap is applied to the protected car paint, it will break it down and strip it off, just like it does to the food on a dirty plate.

-If you want your paint protection to stay on your car, do not use dish soap to wash it!
+If you want your paint protection to stay on your car, do not use dish soap or hand soap to wash it!

 This becomes a big problem once you start bring your wash mitt in contact with your car.

 As a general rule of thumb, touching a car is only safe if the car paint is lubricated properly.

 This allows the microfiber wash mitt to glide over the clear coat, pulling off dirt or other debris like bird droppings or tree sap while refraining from scratching the surface.

 This rule applies all the more when washing, due to the manual pressure required when using the microfiber wash mitt.